Introduction to Machine Learning for the Sciences: Supervised Learning without Neural Networks

 Up to now, we have made no assumptions about the dataset we are given, we simply stated that it consisted of input-output pairs, $\{(\bm{x}_{1}, y_{1}), \dots,$ $(\bm{x}_{m}, y_{m})\}$.
 In order to assess the accuracy of our model in a mathematically clean way, we have to make an additional assumption.
 The output data $y_1\ldots, y_m$ may arise from some measurement or observation.
 Then, each of these values will generically be subject to errors $\epsilon_1,\cdots, \epsilon_m$ by which the values deviate from the ``true'' output without errors,

-We assume that this error $\epsilon$ is a Gaussian random variable with mean $\mu = 0$ and variance $\sigma^2$, which we denote by $\epsilon \sim \mathcal{N}(0, \sigma^2)$.
+We assume that this error $\epsilon$ is a Gaussian random variable with mean $\mu = 0$ and variance $\sigma^2$, which we denote by $\epsilon \sim \mathcal{N}(0, \sigma^2)$~\footnote{Given a probability distribution $P(x)$, we in general denote by $x\sim P(x)$ that $x$ follows the probability distribution $P(x)$.
+Concretely, for discrete $x$ this means that we choose $x$ with probability $P(x)$, while for continuous $x$, the probability to lie in the interval $dx$ is giben by $P(x)dx$.}.
 Assuming that a linear model in Eq.~\eqref{eqn: Univariate Linear Model} is a suitable model for our dataset, we are interested in the following question: How does our solution $\hat{\bm{\beta}}$ as given in Eq.~\eqref{eqn: LG RSS Solution} compare with the true solution $\bm{\beta}^{\textrm{true}}$ which obeys

 In order to make statistical statements about this question, we have to imagine that we can fix the inputs $\bm{x}_{i}$ of our dataset and repeatedly draw samples for our outputs $y_i$.
 Each time we will obtain a different value for $y_i$ following Eq.~\eqref{eqn: True Linear}, in other words the $\epsilon_i$ are uncorrelated random numbers.
 This allows us to formalise the notion of an \emph{expectation value} $E(\cdots)$ as the average over an infinite number of draws.
 For each draw, we obtain a new dataset, which differs from the other ones by the values of the outputs $y_i$.
-With each of these datasets, we obtain a different solution $\hat{\bm{\beta}}$ as given by Eq.~\eqref{eqn: LG RSS Solution}.
+With each of these datasets, we obtain a different solution $\hat{\bm{\beta}}$ as given by Eq.~\eqref{eqn: LG RSS Solution} .
 The expectation value $E(\hat{\bm{\beta}})$ is then simply the average value we obtained across an infinite number of datasets.
 The deviation of this average value from the ``true'' value given perfect data is called the \emph{bias} of the model,

 For the linear regression we study here, the bias is exactly zero, because